anwarmontasir/html-css-for-kids/README.md

 # HTML and CSS...for kids!

 These files accompany my livestream for Team Treehouse, "HTML and CSS...for kids!"
-Currently happening on Fridays at 10:30am PST.
+Currently on Fridays at 10:30am PST.

 * YouTube: https://lnkd.in/g_fckhf
 * Facebook: https://lnkd.in/gC7cDWX